jameslawler/jameslawler-blog/content/index.md

   <img src="/img/james-lawler.jpg" class="size-28 rounded-full" alt="James Lawler" />
 </div>

 My name is James Lawler and I am a full stack software developer.
-I currently focus on the JavaScript tech stack and micro-service architecture.
+I currently focus on the JavaScript/.NET tech stack and micro-service architecture.
 This is my personal website which I use to keep track of things I have done over time and write down my [notes](/notes) on various topics.
 It is easy to lose track of what you have learnt and accomplished, and this site will be a record of my time as a developer.

 ## 🖊️ Recent articles